 Correction to page xiii

-Due to a last minute error, the textbook atop page xiii covers two lines that should have been visible.
+In some printings, the textbook atop page xiii covers two lines that should have been visible.
 Here's what should appear just after the textbox:

 "My specialties as a scholar pertain to the Bible’s first five books, so you’re likely to see a fair amount of them here.
 A book by a specialist in Obadiah would look quite different."